-Select rate which the last-hop router will switch to a source-specific shortest path tree.
+SG Expiry Timer: SG Expiry Timer is used to adjust (S, G) expiry timer interval for (S, G) multicast routers.
+The range is from 60 to 65535 source-specific shortest path tree.
 Specify infinity if you want all sources for the specified group to use the shared tree, never switching to the source tree.
 The default is 0 kbps.